a

 2. observations of activities and the surrounding work environment and conditions;

-3. documents, such as policy, objectives, plans, procedures, standards, instructions, licences and permits, specifications, drawings, contracts and orders;
+3. documents, such as policy, objectives, plans, procedures, standards, instructions, licenses and permits, specifications, drawings, contracts, and orders;

-4. records, such as inspection records, minutes of meetings, audit reports, records of monitoring programmes and the results of measurements;
+4. records, such as inspection records, minutes of meetings, audit reports, records of monitoring programs, and the results of measurements;

-6. information on the auditee’s sampling programmes and on procedures for the control of sampling and measurement processes;
+6. information on the auditee's sampling programs and procedures for the control of sampling and measurement processes;

-7. reports from other sources, for example, customer feedback, other relevant information from external parties and supplier ratings;
+7. reports from other sources, for example, customer feedback, additional relevant information from external parties, and supplier ratings;

 8. computerized databases and websites.

-Without training in these techniques, it is likely that weaknesses and noncompliances will be left undetected, and be found subsequently by external auditors.
+Without training in these techniques, weaknesses and noncompliances will likely be left undetected and be found subsequently by external auditors.

 Five Steps to Identify Improvement Opportunities from Internal Audits